 - Place cooked tenders on a plate lined with paper-towels to drain.

-- Serve with your favorite Paleo dipping sauce!
+- Serve with your favorite Paleo chicken tender dipping sauce!

 Click HERE to PIN this post!